Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Simulations in the Deutsch field

 \subsection{Aligned and anti-aligned cases}

 \paragraph{Aligned case.}

-The aligned case, corresponding to $\rchi=0^{\circ}$, being a static field is treated separately from the previous cases.
+As the aligned case, corresponding to $\rchi=0^{\circ}$, is a static field, it was treated separately from the other cases.
 In addition, even if in reality there are open field lines due to the plasma surrounding the neutron star, the Deutsch field does not have such magnetic field lines.
-Regarding the results of the simulations, we also found in this case all the protons crash onto the surface of the neutron star.
+Regarding the results of the simulations, we also found that in this case, all the protons crash onto the surface of the neutron star.

-Inspecting figure~\ref{fig:aligned}, we found that particles impact the neutron star on its poles.
-When analysing the initial positions of the particles and linking them to their final Lorentz factors, particles injected closer to the neutron star reach a lower Lorentz factor than those injected further away.
-This phenomenon is due to the potential drop being greater for particles further away from the neutron star than for those close to the surface.
-For a given starting radius, protons injected closer to the equator reach a lower energy than those injected close to the poles, the most probable explanation being the energy loss due to the curvature radiation: for a given radius, as we get closer to the equator ($\theta=10^{\circ}$), the curvature radius gets smaller, meaning that a particle injected there will have more energy loss than other particles starting at the same radius.
+Inspecting Figure~\ref{fig:aligned}, we found that particles impact the neutron star on its poles.
+When analysing the initial positions of the particles and linking them to their final Lorentz factors, particles injected closer to the neutron star were found to reach a lower Lorentz factor than those injected farther away.
+This phenomenon is due to the potential drop being greater for particles farther away from the neutron star than for those close to the surface.
+For a given starting radius, protons injected closer to the equator reach a lower energy than those injected close to the poles.
+The most probable explanation for this is the energy loss due to the curvature radiation.
+For instance, for a given radius, as we get closer to the equator ($\theta=10^{\circ}$), the curvature radius gets smaller, meaning that a particle injected there will have more energy loss than other particles starting at the same radius.